daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 Additional information concerning the data is available upon request from the authors.
 Please send a mail to Daan.Verraes@UGent.be for more information.

 ## Software
-All simulations were performed with VASP 6.4.2, and Wannier90 Wannier90-3.1.0.
+All simulations were performed with VASP 6.4.2 interfaced with Wannier90 3.1.0.
 The pre- and post-processing Python scripts are written in Python 3.12.

 ## Optimalization